ashaibu0411/intera-app/README.md

 ### Working Features
 - **Location Button**: Tap the location button in the header to change your city/community
+- **Quick City Switch**: When changing location, you now see a fast search interface to instantly jump to any city without going through country → state → city flow.
+Just search and tap to switch!
 - **Automatic City Detection**: The app automatically detects your current city using device location and prompts you to switch communities if you've moved to a new city
 - **Location Change Modal**: When a new city is detected, you can choose to switch to the new city's community, stay in your current community, or dismiss future location prompts
 - **Post Comments**: Tap any post to view comments, add your own comments, and see the full discussion